 Factors Views Comments Economic environment • Growth-inflation dynamics remain supportive of equities.
-Consumption boosting fiscal policy, improving real income levels, and broadening growth momentum is likely to support corporate profitability.
-RBI policy easing is likely to be a tailwind for equities.
-Volatile food article prices, remains a key risk.
+Consumption boosting fiscal policy, improving real income and broadening growth momentum is likely to support corporate profitability.
+The RBI's policy easing is likely to be a tailwind for equities.
+Tariffs is a key risk in the near-term.
 Earnings growth • Earnings growth expectations are robust.
 Nifty index earnings for Q3 FY2025 improved to 7% from a 4% growth in H1 FY2025.
-Bloomberg consensus earnings growth expectations for the Nifty Index for FY 2026 and FY2027 stands at 11% and 15% respectively.
-EPS estimates for large-cap equities (Nifty index) has seen modest downward revision compared to broader markets.
+Bloomberg consensus earnings growth expectations for the Nifty Index for FY 2026 and FY2027 stands at 11% and 13% respectively.
+EPS estimates for large-cap equities (Nifty index) has seen modest downward revisions compared to broader markets.
 Valuations • Valuations are reasonable .
-Nifty 12-month forward P/E at 18.3x, is below its recent peak of 22x, and closer its long-term average of 18.2x.
-Price-to-book value ratio (P/B) at 3.3x and Market cap to GDP ratio at ~119%, are above long-term averages.
-Mid-cap equities 12-month forward P/E trades at 47% premium to large-cap equities, significantly higher than its 10-year average premium of 22%.
+Nifty 12-month forward P/E at 18.3x, is below its recent peak of 22x, and close to its long-term average of 18.2x.
+Price-to-book value ratio (P/B) at 3.4x and Market cap to GDP ratio at ~125%, are above long-term averages.
+Mid-cap equities 12-month forward P/E trades at 42% premium to large-cap equities, significantly higher than its 10-year average premium of 22%.
 Flows • Foreign investors remain net sellers in 2025.
-YTD 2025, foreign investors have sold about USD 15.6bn worth of equities compared to USD 0.8bn outflows in CY 2024.
+YTD 2025, foreign investors have sold about USD 14bn worth of equities compared to USD 0.8bn outflows in CY 2024.
 Domestic institutional investors remain strong buyers in 2025.
-YTD 2025, domestic institutional investor have bought USD 19.9bn worth of equities compared to USD 62.9bn inflows in CY 2024.
+YTD 2025, domestic institutional investor have bought USD 22.5bn worth of equities compared to USD 62.9bn inflows in CY 2024.